Mollusca

-Mollusca is the second-largest phylum of invertebrate animals after the Arthropoda, the members of which are known as molluscs or mollusks (/ˈmɒləsks/).
-Around 85,000 extant species of molluscs are recognized.
-The number of fossil species is estimated between 60,000 and 100,000 additional species.
-The proportion of undescribed species is very high.
+Mollusca is a phylum of protostomic invertebrate animals, whose members are known as molluscs or mollusks (/ˈmɒləsks/).
+Around 76,000 extant species of molluscs are recognized, making it the second-largest animal phylum after Arthropoda.
+The number of additional fossil species is estimated between 60,000 and 100,000, and the proportion of undescribed species is very high.
 Many taxa remain poorly studied.